membraneframework/membrane_audio_mix_plugin/README.md

 If audio streams have different size, longer stream is clipped.

-Input pads have to be named by the user, and interleaving order must be provided (see example usage).
+Each channel must be named by providing an input pad name and the channel layout using those names must be provided (see [usage example](#audiointerleaver)).

 ## Usage Example
 ### AudioMixer